 Other telecom operators are China Unicom and China Telecom.
 All of these three operators are state-owned and have their own specialty.
-This post, we are providing information for the frequency bands in China for 2G, 3G, and 4G Cellular technology.
+In this post, we are providing information for the frequency bands in China for 2G, 3G, and 4G Cellular technology.

-But China Telecom will add 2.1 GHz and 850 MHz frequency band to increase the speed significantly using Carrier aggregation.
+But China Telecom will add 2.1 GHz and 850 MHz frequency bands to increase the speed significantly using Carrier aggregation.

 Here is a table for the summary of different frequency bands in China for 2G, 3G, and 4G cellular technology.